 With the cold winter months looming ahead, the last thing most Las Vegas residents have on their minds is running their air conditioner.
 Since most air conditioners utilize both an indoor and an outdoor unit to condition air, it makes sense to want to try and protect the outdoor unit while it’s not in use.

 After all, your indoor unit has full protection throughout the winter, so doesn’t your outdoor unit deserve the same level of care?
-The truth is that the answer to this question is somewhat complicated and is in many ways based on personal preference.
-For a better explanation, read this guide from on the pros and cons of outdoor HVAC unit covers.
+The truth is that the answer to this question is somewhat complicated.
+And it is, in many ways, based on personal preference.
+For a better explanation, read this guide from The Cooling Company on the pros and cons of outdoor HVAC unit covers.

 Why Is There an Outdoor Unit?